CompRhys/roost/README.md

 `${CUDA}` Should be replaced by either `cpu`, `cu92`, `cu101` or `cu102` depending on your system CUDA version.
 (You can find your CUDA version via `nvidia-smi`)

-You may encounter issues getting the correct installation of either `PyTorch` or `PyTorch_Scatter` for your system requirements if so please check the following pages [PyTorch](https://pytorch.org/get-started/locally/), [PyTorch-Scatter](https://github.com/rusty1s/pytorch_scatter)
+You may encounter issues getting the correct installation of either `PyTorch` or `PyTorch_Scatter` for your system requirements if so please check the following pages [PyTorch](https://pytorch.org/get-started/locally/), [PyTorch-Scatter](https://github.com/rusty1s/pytorch_scatter).

+The was developed and tested on Linux Mint 19.1 Tessa.
+The code should work on with other Operating Systems but it has not been tested for such use.

 ## Roost Setup